kyaiooiayk/MLOps-Machine-Learning-Operations/README.md

 ### DevOps
 - Git
-- [Jenkins](https://www.jenkins.io/): Jenkins is an open source continuous integration/continuous delivery and deployment (CI/CD) automation software DevOps tool written in the Java programming language.
+- [[Jenkins](https://www.jenkins.io/)]: Jenkins is an open source continuous integration/continuous delivery and deployment (CI/CD) automation software DevOps tool written in the Java programming language.
 It is used to implement CI/CD workflows, called pipelines.
+It is used to create deployment package.
+- Maven : it is used to create deployment package.
 - [Docker | [Notes](https://github.com/kyaiooiayk/MLOps-Machine-Learning-Operations/tree/master/tutorials/Docker)]
 - [Kubernets | [Notes](https://github.com/kyaiooiayk/MLOps-Machine-Learning-Operations/tree/master/tutorials/Kubernetes)]